taocpp/PEGTL/doc/Getting-Started.md

 }
 ```

-In the above each command line parameter is parsed as a JSON string.
+In the above each command line parameter is parsed as a JSON string and a trace is given to understand hwo the grammar matches the input.
-As the output gets long quickly, we will not show it here, please have a look at the [Tracer](Tracer.md) documentation.

-TODO: Write `Tracer.md`.

 ## Parse Tree / AST